DevOpsPlayground/Hands-on-with-GCP-CloudBuild/README.md

 Checkpoint:
 1. What is missing?
 2. What could we do to speed the build up when running this build several times?
-3. What could we do to speed up the process even more?

 ### Stage 2 - Automated tests